2023 Solar Incentives Guide for Benton, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are normally given before any solar tax credits are calculated.
-These rebates can be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or cash back after a purchase, are usually applied prior to any solar tax credits being calculated.
+These rebates might be provided by your local utility company, by your state or by your county.

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
+Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
+This percentage will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-As with federal incentives, these could include rebates, tax credits and more.
-These incentives — which may be provided by the state of Illinois, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+Similar to federal incentives, these could include rebates, tax credits and more.
+Incentives might be offered by your county or municipality, or by the state of Illinois.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Benton